Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in growth.

 - (they are or you are - plural and formal) son

-There are four ways to say you are, which depends on who 'you' is and how many people are being spoken to.
+There are four ways to say you are, depending on who 'you' is and how many people are being spoken to.
 'You' can be singular informal, singular formal, plural informal, or plural formal.
 Informal would be when speaking to your close friends, whereas formal would be talking to your boss, a sales clerk, a teacher, or anyone else you want to show respect.

 The "to be" verb phrase is not the only verb to be conjugated.
 All verbs in the Spanish language need to be conjugated based on who they are being spoken about and whether they are past, present, future, etc. In most cases, the formula for conjugation is to drop the suffix (-ar, -er, or -ir) and replace it with the new suffix.
 Below are the charts for the most common conjugations.